Sill Plate Anchor Bolt Requirements: An Updated Comprehensive Guide [2024]

 Epoxy Anchored Anchor Bolts

-This method is preferred where extra strength and stability is needed, such as in seismically active areas.
+This method is preferred where extra strength and stability are needed, such as in seismically active areas.

 Mechanical Anchoring